-This report is made solely to the charitable company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006, and to the charitable company's trustees, as a body, Part 4 of the Charities (Accounts and Reports) Regulations 2008.
-Our audit work has been undertaken so that we might state to the charitable company's members those matters we are required to state to them in an Auditors' report and for no other purpose.
+This report is made solely to the charitable Company's directors, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006, and to the directors Part 4 of the Charities (Accounts and Reports) Regulations 2008.
+Our audit work has been undertaken so that we might state to the charitable Company's directors those matters we are required to state to them in an Auditors' report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company and its members, as a body, for our audit work, for this report, or for the opinions we have formed.